 Montana Travel Destinations: Yellowstone Entrance Towns

-Montana's got it's own share of beautiful Yellowstone Park lying within it's borders, and holds three of the park's entrances with exclusive access to Yellowstone's northern attractions and accessibility to the mountains beyond.
+Montana has its own share of the beautiful Yellowstone Park lying within it's borders, and holds three of the park's entrances with exclusive access to Yellowstone's northern attractions and accessibility to the mountains beyond.

 For those who are looking for a charming Montana town to set up home base during a Yellowstone journey, these three locations are each uniquely beautiful, and offer a different experience than camping within the park itself.